bmd-studio/stm32-for-vscode/README.md

 # STM32 for VSCode

 This is a supporting extension to setup STM32 projects generated from STM CubeMX.
-It automatically generates a makefile and starts the build process, it also adds debugging, building (limited) and uploading configurations to the workspace.
+It automatically generates a makefile and starts the build process, it also adds debugging, build and flash configurations to the workspace.

 It also supports using cpp files, however for this main.c has to ben manualy renamed to main.cpp for it to work.

-To use the extension use the cmd/ctrl+shift+p shortcut to open the commands panel and run the Build STM command.
+To use the extension use the cmd/ctrl+shift+p shortcut to open the commands panel and run the Build STM project command.
 This will setup the project and start the building process.

 This project depends on a few dependencies so make sure they are installed before using this extension.